hongaar/moker/README.md

 `release.yml` workflow.
 This workflow needs these secrets to be added to your
 repository:

-- `GH_TOKEN`: a GitHub token with read/write access to your repository
+- `GH_PAT`: a GitHub token with read/write access to your repository
 - `NPM_TOKEN`: an NPM token with publish access to your packages

 If you have the `dependabot` plugin installed, this will also setup a